The Go-Live Milestone

 - Focussing on holidays.
 Everyone loves holidays.
 Make holiday-booking a part of any early delivery.
 Combine with new sickness reporting to improve compliance with the latter.

 - Showing clear offsets for any extra effort or direct systems interaction you require of managers or team members.
 Are you reducing other types of admin load for them?
 Are you getting your bit done quicker?

 - Offer new information.
 Business intelligence, dashboards, great data visualisation or access to real-time information are often the most winning ways to persuade of the value of new systems, particularly at more senior levels.

-- Small-scale fun with direct reward for system use can work well.
-Target an area of compliance with the greatest business benefit, combined with widest applicability.
+- Small-scale fun with a direct reward for system use can work well.
+Target an area of compliance with the greatest business benefit, combined with the widest applicability.
 Or go for the most user log-ins, which could be amongst a team.

-Meanwhile sticks are most effective with pay.
+Meanwhile, sticks are most effective with pay.
 If you want employees to access e-slips only then simply offer no other means of getting a payslip otherwise.
 Improve submission of variable pay elements by moving to the month later any temporary pay not entered in time.

-Drive uptake with desirables of communication!
+Drive uptake with desirables of communication

 - FAQs – those that focus on the employee’s main interest (tips on this in part 9)